 - Wipe the rim with a clean cloth, and top each one with a sterilized lid.

 - Process your jars as you wish.
 I use a hot water bath using the instructions given in the pectin box.
-Make sure to follow instructions carefully, including adding extra time due to your altitude!
+Make sure to follow the instructions carefully, including adding extra time due to your altitude!
 My jars were in for ten minutes instead of five.

 - Label, date, and enjoy your delicate jelly of spring and summer flavors all year long!